broadinstitute/disk-manager/README.md

   * Deploy the cronjob
     * Make sure we know if starts failing!
 Mike: Prometheus does this already! :awesome: :awesome: :awesome:

+## Application TODOs
+* Monitor status of attach resource policy operation resp is an operation id which can be queried to determine if operation succeeds or fails
+* Parameterize  all the currently hardcoded values.
+(GCP project/zone/policy name...etc) and gcp and k8s authentication